asadafa123/CS6200-project/README.md

 ```
 to add all pictures in dataset as post

 Notice: This process would take long.
-Please change parameters in views.py -> init_dataset. (try Insta/init_reset to delete all posts)
+Please change parameters in views.py -> init_dataset for partial dataset loading. (try Insta/init_reset to delete all posts)

 try
 ```